danbev/node/doc/api/worker.md

 Listeners on this event will receive a clone of the `value` parameter as passed to `postMessage()` and no further arguments.

-*Note*: This event is emitted on the `worker` module as returned by `require('worker')` itself.
+This event is emitted on the `worker` module as returned by `require('worker')` itself.

 ## worker.isMainThread